jalogan/jalogan.github.io/_projects/entropy_of_sphere_packing.md

 e^{N S_{\text{pack}}(Z)} = \sum_{\mathbf{\hat{C}}} \frac{\delta(Z(\mathbf{\hat{C}}) - Z)}{N!} e^{N S_{\text{geo}}(\mathbf{\hat{C}})}.
 $$

+Note that this is not a traditional energy-based partition function; instead, it is a configurational analog where entropy takes the place of energy.
 This equation sums over **packing configurations** instead of energy states.

-Here:
+In this generalized partition function:
 - $$Z$$ is the mean coordination number---the average number of bonds for each sphere.
 - $$\mathbf{\hat{C}}$$ is the **adjacency matrix** defining a packing topology---a bonding network.
 - $$S_{\text{geo}}(\mathbf{\hat{C}})$$ is the **geometric entropy** of that topology.